Parent Resources

 • The student takes the form to either the Rockingham County Department of Social Services (in the Governmental Center in Wentworth) or to the Employment Security Commission office (across from Rockingham High School in Wentworth).

-• The student must provide proof of age (a photo id with birth date or a birth certificate) and the student must sign the form in the presence of the issuing officer.
+• The student must provide proof of age (a photo ID with a birth date or a birth certificate) and must sign the form in the presence of the issuing officer.
 Do not sign the form until the issuing officer at the agency directs you to do so!

 Parent Guides